atabahar/Shabang/README.md

 ## Overview
 ### Description
- This app will be build to make Tinder better, more fun and meaningful.
+ This app will be built to make dating world more fun, enjoyable and meaningful.

 ### App Evaluation
 [Evaluation of your app across the following attributes]